-Children with SEN&D are monitored through a half termly Pupil Attainment Meetings (PAMs) with members of the Leadership Team and then further meetings with the SENDCo as required.
+Children with SEN&D are monitored termly.
 Where necessary, more specific support related to the individual child's needs will be provided either within the class environment or in small group/1-2-1.

 The classroom and resources may be adapted to meet a child's needs.
 For example seating and writing equipment may be used for a child with physical needs.